olaviinha/FinnStonks/README.md

 account any further trading events, doing any calculations or customizing layout or the data shown.
 Furthermore, one may do different tradings on different platforms and lose the overview of the whole.

 Hence an Excel spreadsheet is still a good friend of any stock investor.
-The purpose of FPEPM is to replace all that hassle with an automated, clean, browser-accessible screen.
+The purpose of FinnStonks is to replace all that hassle with an automated, clean, browser-accessible screen.
 All you do is add the event to the bottom of the list when you've purchased or sold some stocks in spite of the used platform.